-Consider wall sconces like the ones above (tour the phenomenal home above here, by the way) or some pretty pendants.
-This is probably the option that’ll incur the most cost on your part, but it’s well worth it and the look will last for years!
+The image above is from Dea Jolly’s home (which you can tour here, by the way) and I love those white sconces contrasting against that dark teal paint colour.
+This is probably the option that’ll incur the most cost on your part, but it’s well worth it and the look will last for years.

 So many of us move into our homes and leave things like carpet, paint and window treatments ’til last in a space.
 It’s a major no-no if you ask me, because these elements take up so much visual real estate.
 And anything that takes up that much space in a room is going to significantly impact the overall feel.

 Sheer curtains are a fave of mine for a bedroom because they are so wonderfully chic and add a layer of softness.
 You’ll obviously have to pair them with a roller blind so people can’t see in of an evening (unless you an exhibitionist.
 In which case, I admire your bravery).

 But seriously, consider sheers or another option for your windows.
 It might be plantation shutters or a nice roman blind.
 But let’s elevate it beyond just a roller blind if you can afford it.
 You won’t regret it and it will dramatically effect the master bedroom design for the better.